ovidiucozma23/Button-Entry-Style-python-tkinter-/README.md

 # Button-Entry-Style-python-tkinter-
-Stylized buttons and entries with Tkinter
+Stylized buttons and entries with Tkinter<br/>
+Start file is main.py